kush960/Portfolio-v-2/content/featured/Giftshop/index.md

 showInProjects: true
 ---

 It is a e-commerce application that was built with the Php for my web development class.
-This webpage has been created to get an overview that how an e-commerce page works .<br/>
+This webpage has been created to get an overview that how an e-commerce page works.<br/>
 This web app is a small example of how a e-commerce page could be like.